brandonbrown/Design-Resources/font-downloads.md

 [google.com/fonts/](http://www.google.com/fonts/)

 * All are web font ready
+* Font hosting solution
 * Nice interface to find what you really need
 * Fonts are not all of high quality.
 Many are missing multiple weights or limited to one
-* Includes easy connection to your website and hosts your fonts
+* Easy to integrate
 * Downloads available